mviereck/x11docker/README.md

  - Use option `--verbose` to see logfile output, too.
    - Use options `--stdout --stderr` without `--verbose` to see only application output.
  - Some applications need more privileges or capabilities than x11docker provides as default.
-   - Reduce container isolation with options `--hostipc --hostnet --cap-default` and try again.
-If the application runs, reduce this options to encircle the issue.
+   - Reduce container isolation with options `--hostipc --hostnet --cap-default --sys-admin` and try again.
+If the application runs, reduce this insecure options to encircle the issue.
+   - You can run container application as root with `--user=root`.
  - Get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).
+   - Most times it makes sense to store the `--verbose`output at [pastebin](https://pastebin.com/).

 # Dependencies
 x11docker can run with standard system utilities without additional dependencies on host or in image.
-As a core, it only needs an `X` server and, of course, [`docker`](https://www.docker.com/) to run docker images on X.
+As a core it only needs an `X` server and, of course, [`docker`](https://www.docker.com/) to run docker images on X.

 x11docker checks dependencies for chosen options on startup and shows terminal messages if some are missing.

-Basics:
+_Basics:_
  - If no additional X server is installed, only less isolated option `--hostdisplay` will work out of the box within X, and option `--xorg` from console.
 (To use `--xorg` within X, look at [setup for option --xorg](#setup-for-option---xorg)).
  - As a **well working base** for convenience and security, it is recommended to install `xpra` and `Xephyr`.
    - It is recommended to use latest stable xpra version from [http://xpra.org](http://xpra.org/).
    - Alternativly, you can install `nxagent` for both seamless and desktop mode.
  - Already installed on most systems with an X server: `xrandr`, `xauth` and `xdpyinfo`.

-Advanced usage:
+_Advanced usage:_
  - **Hardware acceleration** with option `--gpu`
    - Beside `xpra`, also install `Xwayland`, `weston` and `xdotool`.
 (Not needed for `--xorg` and `--hostdisplay`)
    - Works best with open source drivers on host and OpenGL/Mesa in image.